vyaron/experiments/README.md

 npm install -g http-server
 ```

-Then when inside one of the folders just run
+Then when inside one of the folders just run to start the server and disable all caching

 ```
-> http-server
+> http-server -c-1

 Starting up http-server, serving ./
 Available on: